chadmiller/ladydev-info/index.md

 ## Mentorships

-* [Women Who Win Mentoring](http://nawboorlando.org/calendar/2017/2/16/women-who-win-mentoring) follows a group mentoring style, but at this time it is only for women small business ( possible design for local tech women mentoring)
+* [Women Who Win Mentoring](http://nawboorlando.org/calendar/2017/2/16/women-who-win-mentoring) follows a group mentoring style, but at this time it is only for women small business (possible design for local tech women mentoring)
-* Talent Nexus for Women-This website gives you access to a women from all over and has designed a process to mentor online: http://mentoringwomensnetwork.com/talent-nexus-corporate/
+* [Talent Nexus for Women](http://mentoringwomensnetwork.com/talent-nexus-corporate/) gives you access to a women from all over and has designed a process to mentor online.
 * Call it "wo-mentoring"— a new approach that's more about commitment and learning than about chemistry and power.
-And, by the way, it also works for men.
-Fast company article to set up your own mentoring program:https://www.fastcompany.com/34854/womens-ways-mentoring
+[Fast company magazine has an article](https://www.fastcompany.com/34854/womens-ways-mentoring) about setting up your own mentoring program.

 # Meetups & community